JingjingYu233/FEEDBACK_TEMPLATES/lab02-I.md

 |  Mentor can run and it doesn't crash (y/n/?)             |          |
 |  Code follows reasonably good style (y/n/?)              |          |

-Mentor: Comments on N and ? items go here
+Mentor: Comments on n and ? items go here

 ## Mentor Checklist for other graded items